 1. Tiered Reward Programs

-When my husband first enrolled in Dollar Shave Club, I was skeptical.
-Instead of paying an arm and a leg at the supermarket for razors, he is charged only $3 a month for five fresh, quality razors.
+A perfect example is Dollar Shave Club.
+When men started subscribing to the razor subscription service in droves, many were skeptical.
+Instead of paying an arm and a leg at the supermarket for razors, men across the United States were opting for a subscription service where they are charged only $3 a month for five fresh, quality razors.
 Companies like this are not only saving money on retail overhead, but they’ve managed to build a customer retention program right into their business model.
 In DSC’s case, the system seems to be paying off: they just sold off their startup brand for a tidy sum of 1 billion dollars.

 5. Service Short-Cuts